-Effective Spring 2015, non-resident veterans who were honorably discharged within 3 years of enrollment and are eligible for GI Bill® education benefits may be eligible to pay in-state resident tuition.
-You must complete and submit the Veteran Exemption to Non-Resident Tuition Rate Form, along with your DD-214 and VA Certificate of Eligibility to the Admissions Information Counter, Queen Liliʻuokalani Center for Student Services, room 001 before the semester begins.
+Non-resident veterans who were honorably discharged from active duty within 3 years of enrollment and are eligible for GI Bill® education benefits may be eligible to pay in-state tuition (spouses and dependents may be eligible if GI Bill benefits are transferred).
+You must complete and submit the Veteran Exemption to Non-Resident Tuition Rate Form, along with your (or your sponsor's) DD-214 and VA Certificate of Eligibility to the Admissions Information Counter, Queen Liliʻuokalani Center for Student Services, room 001 before the semester begins.

 For more information on establishing residency in the State of Hawaiʻi for tuition purposes, visit Hawaiʻi Residency Requirements.

 If you are receiving Post 9-11 GI Bill (CH 33) benefits, any "tuition only" scholarships, tuition assistance or tuition waivers awarded to you must be reported to the Office of the Registrar each semester.
 Examples of tuition scholarships, tuition assistance or waivers include: Centennial Scholarships, Regents Scholarships, BOR Presidential Scholarships, Athletic Scholarships, ROTC Tuition Assistance, Top-up, the Kuaʻana Tuition Waiver and Graduate Assistant (GA) Tuition Waivers, etc. The VA requires any assistance that is specifically designated for the sole purpose of reducing a student's tuition and fees be deducted from the tuition and fee charges that are reported to the VA for certification.